-Writing an Effective Lapsed Donor Letter in Just 5 Simple Steps (with Examples)
+Writing a Lapsed Donor Letter in Just 5 Simple Steps (with Examples)

 There is no nonprofit that is immune from lapsed donors.
 These are individuals who have donated to your organization in the past, but have stopped giving for any number of reasons.
 While this attrition can be expected, losing these donations can impact your nonprofit’s mission and the issue needs to be addressed.
 It is important to find out why a donor has stopped giving so that you can rectify what caused the turnover, as well as thank and welcome back a former donor.